Building and Grounds

 Asbestos that has been identified will pose little risk if it is well maintained under an operations and maintenance program.

 Removal is often not a building owner's best course of action to reduce asbestos exposure.
 In fact, an improper removal can create a dangerous situation where none previously existed.
 The Environmental Protection Agency (EPA) only requires asbestos removal to prevent significant public exposure to airborne asbestos fibers during building demolition or renovation activities.

-Post Notification: During the 2017-2018 school year, asbestos projects were completed at Round Hill and Little Britian Elementary Schools and the Washingtonville Middle School.
+Post Notification: During the 2018-2019 school year, asbestos projects were completed at Little Britian and Taft Elementary Schools and the Washingtonville High School.
 These DOL approved projects were completed while school was not in session.
-During the 2017-18 school year there were no instances where Asbestos was an imminent hazard to the health or well-being of our students or employees.
+During the 2018-198 school year there were no instances where Asbestos was an imminent hazard to the health or well-being of our students or employees.

 The District’s management plans are available for review through the Office of Buildings and Grounds.

 For further information, contact Paul Nienstadt who is the Asbestos Designee for the Washingtonville Central School District at 845-497-4000.

 Presented to the Board of Education of the Washingtonville Central School District on December 17, 2015.